 In order to demonstrate how collaboration between different functions of a product team can be optimised in a given environment, it is necessary to first learn about that environment.
 This is why we started our engagement by placing a core multi-disciplined product team central to the working group.
 Acting as a hub, we were physically, geographically and functionally central to the core offering of the next generation ft.com, the home page.

 In the initial phase of our engagement we redesigned and deployed a new home page in just seven weeks.
 This involved integrating React and GraphQL into the FT’s already cutting edge tech stack.
 Demonstrating not only an improved approach to delivery but adding value through introducing new technology.

 After an initial period of delivering at speed into a live production environment we started to mix with the internal teams.
-Red Badger were able to share and explain their working processes and systems to new colleagues, creating the perfect environment to reassess the effectiveness of each stage of their workflow.
-Red Badger learned how the FT operated in the first few weeks of the project.
+We were able to share and explain their working processes and systems to new colleagues, creating the perfect environment to reassess the effectiveness of each stage of their workflow.
+We learned how the Financial Times operated in the first few weeks of the project.
 This put us in a position later in the project to recommended some changes to the process in the internal design and development team.

-Creating lasting change was central to our work with the Financial Times.
-Arriving at an approach through close collaboration with the senior management team in a controlled and carefully considered way ensures that the gradual cultural shift in working practices and approach to Lean UX and Agile Design is not short lived.
+Our work with the Financial Times was made to last.
+Through close collaboration with the FT senior management in a controlled and considered way ensures that the gradual cultural shift in working practices and approach to Lean UX and Agile Design is not short lived.
 On the contrary, through careful coaching and support we have created an environment where teams now make iterative changes to how UX and Design is considered and integrated with other teams, including technology and customer research across the business.

-The Financial Times is at the cutting edge of product development which puts a Lean UCD (User Centred Design) process at the heart of everything it does.
-Red Badger have been pivotal in implementing these processes, integrating Lean UX and Agile Design into all areas of product delivery across the organisation.
+The Financial Times is at the cutting edge of product development, which puts a Lean UCD process at the heart of everything it does.
+We have been pivotal in implementing these processes, integrating Lean UX and Agile Design into all areas of product delivery across the organisation.